-The work performed and materials furnished in accordance with this Item and measured in accordance with as provided under "Measurement" will be paid for at the unit price bid for "Joint Sealing and Cleaning" of the type specified, or "Crack Cleaning and Sealing."
+The work performed and materials furnished in accordance with this Item and measured as provided under "Measurement" will be paid for at the unit price bid for "Joint Sealing and Cleaning" of the type specified, or "Crack Cleaning and Sealing."

-Repair of Spalling in Concrete Pavement
+Item 720 Repair of Spalling in Concrete Pavement

-Repair spalling and partialup to half-depth failures in concrete pavement.
+Repair spalling and up to half-depth failures in concrete pavement.

-Furnish either rapid-set concrete or polymeric polymer concrete patching material unless otherwise shown on the plans.
+Furnish either rapid-set concrete or polymer concrete patching material unless otherwise shown on the plans.

-2.1.
+- 2.1.
 Rapid-Set Concrete.
-Provide concrete that meetsmaterials meeting the requirements of DMS-4655, "Concrete Repair Materials," Type "BA or Type B, and listed on the MPL for "Concrete Repair Materials."
+Provide materials meeting the requirements of DMS-4655, "Concrete Repair Materials," Type A or Type B, and listed on the MPL for "Concrete Repair Materials." - 2.2.
+Polymer Concrete Patching Material.
+Provide polymer concrete patching materials meeting DMS-6170, "Polymeric Materials for Patching Spalls in Concrete Pavement," and listed on the MPL for "Polymeric Materials for Patching Spalls in Concrete Pavement."